evidentlyai/evidently/docs/book/presets/text-overview.md

 ## How it works

-The `TextOverviewPreset` provides an overview and comparison of text datasets.
+The `TextEvals` provides an overview and comparison of text datasets.
 * Generates a **descriptive summary** of the text columns in the dataset.
 * Performs **data drift detection** to compare the two texts using the domain classifier approach.
 * Shows distributions of the **text descriptors** in two datasets, and their **correlations** with other features.